Information for Child Care Providers - Responding to COVID19

-- The federal Coronavirus Aid, Response and Economic Security Act has provisions that expand the Small Business Administration’s Economic Injury Disaster Loans (allows a $10k grant upfront regardless if you take a loan – apply at SBA.gov/disaster) and the new Paycheck Protection Program (with certain conditions can be forgiven; apply directly through participating lenders), for which providers may be eligible.
+- The federal Coronavirus Aid, Response and Economic Security Act had provisions that expand the Small Business Administration’s Economic Injury Disaster Loans (allows a $10k grant upfront regardless if you take a loan – apply at SBA.gov/disaster).
+The Act also created the Paycheck Protection Program, which is no longer available as of August 8, 2020.

 - SBA Resource Partners are available to help with no-cost, one-on-one business counseling regarding COVID-19.

 - The Paycheck Protection Program (PPP) is a forgivable loan program to help very small businesses, such as child care programs, with much needed financial support during these unprecedented times.
 Currently applications can still be submitted for the PPP until May 31, 2021, for all businesses but program funding can run out before then.
 Child care providers and other small businesses can get local assistance with the PPP and other business supports by reaching out directly to the Small Business Administration’s Resource Partners or their PPP lender.